Nintendo looks to power-up Mario after not-so-super Wii U

-TOKYO Nintendo Co Ltd, facing a third year of losses, is getting lots of unsolicited advice on how to squeeze more out of its Mario franchise and revive its fortunes after admitting that its Wii U game console has been a flop.
+TOKYO Nintendo Co Ltd (7974.T), facing a third year of losses, is getting lots of unsolicited advice on how to squeeze more out of its Mario franchise and revive its fortunes after admitting that its Wii U game console has been a flop.

 The company has given few clues on its new management strategy, due to be announced on Thursday.
 One thing, however, is certain - it will have to burn through a lot of its cash pile in the years it takes to try again with the Wii U's successor.